 One of the most difficult things to do as a painting contractor is confidently price and sell consistently profitable projects.
 The good news is that there is a way to do this...
 It's called Time-Based Estimation.
-Check out the video below for an introduction to time-based estimation:

 What is Time-Based Estimation?